code4sac/data-parking/README.md

 It may not be perfect if you find anything funky about it let me know.
 Also you may need to add indexes for your specific purpose it's a freshly imported item.

+##about parking_final.json

+contributed by Andy Axton
+4 Feb 2014

 ##more resources